 - Telephone with voicemail, cable television connection and ether net connections to the campus network

 - Smoke detector and sprinkler system

-- Twin beds, closets, dressers, a mirror, desks and desk chairs
+- Twin beds (standard, not extra long), closets, dressers, a mirror, desks and desk chairs

 - Heat and air conditioning